masukomi/changelog_manager/HELP.md

 ## Having problems with your install?

+### Can you system find it?
+Have you moved it to a directory in your PATH?

+`cd` to one of your project directories and run `which changelog_manager`

+Did it show up?
+If so, it's in your PATH.
+If not, run

+`cp path/to/changelog_manager /usr/local/bin`

+### Does it blow up?

 Try running the `run_me_first.sh` script in the `bin` directory.

 Still having trouble with your install?
 Check the